0xTamil/awesome-low-level/README.md

 ## 2. FPGA Programming

-> **Description:** Design digital hardware by describing circuits and logic that can execute operations directly in programmable hardware.

-### Overview

-FPGA development is different from traditional programming because you are describing hardware structures rather than simply writing instructions for a CPU.
+> **Overview:** FPGA development is different from traditional programming because you are describing hardware structures rather than simply writing instructions for a CPU.
 FPGAs can perform many operations in parallel and are commonly used in hardware prototyping, signal processing, networking, and high-performance systems.

 - **[Awesome FPGA](https://github.com/Vitorian/awesome-fpga)**: A curated list of FPGA resources, tools, HDLs, and project tutorials.
 - **[Awesome FPGA Programming](https://github.com/emanueledelsozzo/awesome-fpga-programming)**: Guides and learning materials for developing custom programmable logic.